BTC logo

 A number of cultures have devised apparatus to send the athlete into the air, i.e. an outstretched animal skin being used to throw up, and safely receive, the descending performer.
 Circuses have used a number of devises to show off aerial and floor somersault activity.

 The way the activity is now practised reflects the intrusion, delightful in this instance, of modern technology.
-Modern trampolining has only emerged in the last 62 years from the prototype apparatus built by George Nissen, USA, in his garage in 1936.
+Modern trampolining has only emerged in the last several decades from the prototype apparatus built by George Nissen, USA, in his garage in 1936.
 The Air Force, and later the Space Agencies were not slow to employ trampolines with their pilots and astronauts.
 Medical authorities and those working with handicapped persons have found many exciting benefits from being able to use a trampoline.
 At the recreational level, trampolining has an immediate appeal, especially for the young people.

 Every era produces at least one step forward in the sophistication of trampoline equipment.
 The most modern ones are capable of projecting an athlete to such a height that the top stars can touch 10m-high ceilings and perform repetition somersaults with ease.